sh19910711/google-summer-of-code-2016/ruby-rails-web-console.md

 Console more extendable, and it can open the door to yet another contributors.

-A point worthy of special mention is that the above features are working on the inner of console, and it does not need new things on HTML.
+A point worthy of special mention is that the above features are working on the inner of console, and it basically does not need new things for the HTML view of Web Console.

 ## 2. Description